qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Pyramids Menu
 -------------

-Large resolution raster layers can slow navigation in QGIS.
-By creating lower resolution copies of the data (pyramids), performance can be considerably improved as QGIS selects the most suitable resolution to use depending on the level of zoom.
+Large resolution raster layers can slow navigation in |qg|.
+By creating lower resolution copies of the data (pyramids), performance can be considerably improved as |qg| selects the most suitable resolution to use depending on the level of zoom.

 You must have write access in the directory where the original data is stored